-It is interesting that the mention of this genealogy in Luke 3:23 comes right after the baptism of Jesus in verse 22 where the voice of God came from heaven which said: "...and a voice came from heaven, 'You are my beloved Son; with you I am well pleased.'"
+It is interesting that the mention of this genealogy in Luke 3:23 comes right after the baptism of Jesus in verse 22 where God says the following from heaven: "...and a voice came from heaven, 'You are my beloved Son; with you I am well pleased.'"
 Jesus' divinity had just been affirmed!
 And without going right into the temptation of Jesus as chapter 4 starts with, this genealogy is mentioned.
-A minor point as verse 23 begins is that the word kai normally translated "and" could also be translated "yet".
-What is very interesting in the beginning of this verse of major importance is that the grammar has the pronoun "autos" (himself in the adjectival intensive) in the sentence with "Jesus" emphasizing that the
+A minor point as verse 23 begins is that the word ($\kappa \alpha i - kai$) normally translated "and" could also be translated "yet".
+8 What is very interesting in the beginning of this verse of major importance is that the grammar has the pronoun "himself" ($\alpha \dot{\upsilon} \tau \dot{o} \zeta$ -autos) in the adjectival intensive in the sentence with "Jesus" emphasizing that the focus is totally Jesus.
+9 Bill Mounce in his book, "Basics Of Biblical Greek" says the following quoting I. Howard Marshall: "But sometimes the pronoun is used with a noun to add some kind of stress to it."
+10 There is, then an emphasis